 Though I rarely need to go into a branch these days, there are times I do.
 In the last year I’ve had to take out a large amount of cash, sign forms and pay in cheques (though as I wrote recently some banks allow you do to this via the app).
 And only a few years ago I popped into a Halifax after there were some fraudulent transactions on my card.

 Yes you can cover a lot of this online or over the phone, but I like the option to go into a branch if I feel the need.
 And if you’ve multiple accounts it’s easy enough to make sure one of those is local.

 To keep switching

 I’ve made a lot of cash by switching from bank to bank and nabbing incentive bonuses each time.
-I think I’ve switched six or seven times.
 Now some people struggle with the idea of switching once, let alone repeatedly, and in part that’s because they like the bank they are with.

 Well you can get around this by having a separate account that you just use for switching.
-The offers come and go, and there are less of them around at the moment than usual, but there’s no harm having an account ready for when offers appear.
+The offers come and go (there have been none during lockdown), but there’s no harm having an account ready for if/when offers appear.